urielgoncalves/startship-stops-calculator/README.md

 # Star Wars Starship Stops Calculator

-This is a .NET Core console application which consumes the Start Wars API (https://swapi.dev) to calculate how many stops for resupply are required in a given distance.
+This is a .NET Core console application which consumes the Star Wars API (https://swapi.dev) to calculate how many stops for resupply are required in a given distance.

 ### Features
 - Show starships and how many stops for resupply are required until the end of the travel.